-Tokyo‘s Sumida Aquarium has noticed a rather bizarre side effect of the coronavirus pandemi.
-It’s making the in-house spotted garden eels scared of humans.
-To compensate, the aquarium is attempting to bring humans in via technology in order to reassure the little sea noodles.
-Starting from May 3, you’ll be able to video call the eels.
+Tokyo‘s Sumida Aquarium has noticed a bizarre side effect of the coronavirus pandemic — it’s making the in-house spotted garden eels afraid of humans.
+To compensate, the aquarium is attempting to bring humans in via technology in order to reassure the poor little sea noodles.
+Starting on May 3, you’ll be able to video call the eels.

-According to the aquarium the eels were used to constant human attention from seeing them often outside their tanks.
-Now that the coronavirus lockdown is preventing most humans from doing the ordinarily things like going to aquariums, the eels aren’t seeing people very often.
-According to their keepers, they’re forgetting humans and are now hiding from them when the keepers approach them who are their only source of contact at the moment.
-This also means that keepers can’t easily tell whether the eels are healthy or are in distress.
+Apparently the eels are used to constant human attention, seeing them often outside their tanks.
+Now that the coronavirus is preventing most humans from doing nice things like going to aquariums, the eels aren’t seeing people very often.
+According to their keepers, they’re forgetting humans and are now hiding from them when the keepers, their only source of contact, approach them.
+This means that keepers can’t easily tell whether the eels are healthy or in distress.

-In order to help them remember what people look like, Sumida Aquarium is requesting citizens to call the aquarium via FaceTime, and use the app to stare at the eels.
-Tank keepers will mount tablets to the side of the tank.
-The viewers are encouraged to wave at and speak softly to them.
-This is also an event for Golden Week that is a Japanese holiday period.
-Since most people won’t be able to get out much for the holiday, you can say talking to eels is the next best thing.
+To help them remember what people look like, Sumida Aquarium is urging citizens to call the aquarium via FaceTime, and essentially use the app to stare at the eels.
+Tank keepers will mount tablets to the side of the tank, and viewers are encouraged to wave at and speak softly to them.
+This is also an event for Golden Week, a Japanese holiday period.
+Since most people won’t be able to get out much for the holiday, I guess talking to eels is the next best thing.

-It’s a pretty great idea, though it makes you wonder if eels will necessarily see a screen the same way they see actual people.
-It could be that their eyes will process the image of a human face on a screen differently than they would a human face directly.
-Goodness knows screen-based programs have replaced a lot of our own interactions with other humans.
-Who would have thought that we could be able to relate this much to an eel.
+It’s a nice idea, though I do wonder if eels will necessarily see a screen the same way they see actual people.
+It could be their eyes will process the image of a human face on a screen differently than they would a human face directly outside their living quarters.
+But needs must in a situation like this.
+Goodness knows screen-based programs have replaced a lot of my own interactions with other humans.
+I never thought I’d relate this much to an eel.

-If you feel like talk to the eels, the program will be available from May 3.
-Through 5 during a specific time period.
-You can find the full details about it here (in Japanese).
+If you want to talk to the eels, the program will be available May 3 through 5 during a specific time period.
+You can find the full details here (in Japanese).